Minutes (administrative records)

 Identifier: MSS 85-12

-Content Description The Macon County Program for Progress, Inc. provides assistance and direction to a number of community related programs.
+Content Description The Macon Program for Progress, Inc. provides assistance and direction to a number of community related programs.
 Materials in this collection cover such diverse topics as weatherization, housing, family aid, education, economic development, affirmative action, and daycare.
 Also in the collection are minutes, booklets, federal regulation, news articles, and general information on Macon County.

 Dates: 1965 - 1984